ipta/pulsar-clock-corrections/T2runtime/clock/jb2gps.clk.md

 2025-12-08 20:45:12.717 - Validation failed: New version of T2runtime/clock/jb2gps.clk clock corrections differ from old version where they overlap in 177 places
 2025-12-15 20:46:27.977 - Validation failed: New version of T2runtime/clock/jb2gps.clk clock corrections differ from old version where they overlap in 177 places
 2025-12-22 20:44:24.602 - Validation failed: New version of T2runtime/clock/jb2gps.clk clock corrections differ from old version where they overlap in 177 places
+2025-12-29 20:45:48.346 - Validation failed: New version of T2runtime/clock/jb2gps.clk clock corrections differ from old version where they overlap in 177 places
 ```
 [Full log](https://raw.githubusercontent.com/ipta/pulsar-clock-corrections/main/log/T2runtime/clock/jb2gps.clk.log)